imusify/frontend/README.md

 ## Using scss

 We have configured our components and angular app to be able to use scss.
-You can write scss in the component scss files, and write scss in the main file under src/assets/scss/styles.scss
+You can write scss in the component scss files, and write scss in the main file under `src/assets/scss/styles.scss` Using `~` in an .scss file will tell it to look in the `src/` folder.

 All you have to do is serve the app and everything should automatically work.